 Gather mid-semester feedback from your students.
 Administering a mid-semester evaluation is a great way to see how your class is going from a student perspective.
 There are several options for gathering this information.

-About Two Weeks Before the Semester Ends
+About Three Weeks Before the Semester Ends

 Example 1: